Unity-Technologies/ml-agents/docs/Using-Docker.md

 - Set the _Target Platform_ to `Linux`
 - Set the _Architecture_ to `x86_64`
+- If the environment does not contain visual observations, you can select the `headless` option here.

 Then click `Build`, pick an environment name (e.g. `3DBall`) and set the output directory to `unity-volume`.
 After building, ensure that the file